 A few tried and tested tips for oil-pulling

-Some of my thoughts and advice on oil pulling.
-Maybe you won’t experience any of these problems, but if you will, I want you to know how to overcome them since I dealt with them personally.
+Maybe you won’t experience any of these problems, but if you will, I want you to know how to overcome them since I dealt with them personally:

 a) take less oil – if you know that your stomach is sensitive, start with less.
-Maybe a usual amount of oil is too much for you, so try the tea-spoon amount instead of the table-spoon amount and build it up when you’ll get more comfortable;
+Maybe a usual amount of oil is too much for you, so try the teaspoon amount instead of the tablespoon amount and build it up when you get more comfortable;

-c) don’t do it right after your meal or on an empty stomach – oil pulling on an empty stomach works for many people, but if you’re like me and you’re feeling uncomfortable or sick doing it, change the tactics.
-Like I mentioned previously, I like to oil pull in the evenings, right before going to bed, and since you shouldn’t be eating 1-2 hours before bed anyway, here’s a perfect solution.
+c) don’t do it right after your meal or on an empty stomach – oil pulling on an empty stomach works for many people, but if you feel uncomfortable or sick doing it, change the tactics.
+Like I mentioned previously, I like to oil pull in the evening, right before going to bed, and since you shouldn’t be eating 1-2 hours before bed anyway, here’s a perfect solution.

 - Your jaw can feel uncomfortable and stiff

-Though, oil pulling seems like an easy task, believe me, it’s not!
+Though oil pulling seems like an easy task, believe me, it’s not!
 After 5 minutes (could be more or less) your jaw starts to feel seriously tired and uncomfortable.
-That’s why it’s important to do it gently and not to overdo it.
+That’s why it’s important to do it gently and not to overdo.
 The recommended 5-20 minutes are exactly that – recommendations, so if you feel like it’s enough, then it’s enough.
 The goal of oil-pulling is consistency, not force or time length.

 - Avoid spitting the oil in the sink

-Trust me, this is an advice that’s widely given, but often overlooked.
+Trust me, this is a piece of advice that’s widely given but often overlooked.
 The oil WILL harden or thicken, regarding on what oil you use, but all of them will clog the sink in the long run (FYI, the same goes for the toilet).
 I just spit it straight in the trash bin (how lady-like of me) as recommended or spit it out in a napkin and then throw it away.